Tennessee Titans vs. Miami Dolphins NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Dolphins stats and trends

-- So far this season, the Dolphins have been installed as underdogs by a 3.5-point margin or more six times and are 3-3 ATS in those matchups.
+- The Dolphins have an ATS record of 3-3 in their six games as an underdog of 3.5 points or more this season.

-- Miami's games this season have hit the over in 40% of its opportunities (six times in 15 games with a set point total).
+- Miami's games this year have gone over the total in six out of 15 opportunities (40%).

-- Miami is 5-1 against the spread and 4-2 overall when the team records more than 21.7 points.
+- Miami is 5-1 against the spread and 4-2 overall in games when it records more than 21.7 points.

-- The Dolphins have turned the ball over 24 times this season, four more turnovers than the Titans have forced (20).
+- This season the Dolphins have turned the ball over 24 times, four more than the Titans' takeaways (20).

 Home and road insights